Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces-DevOps-Agent/GitHub-Codespaces-Devops-Agent.md

 Welcome to another part of my series **['GitHub Codespaces Pro Tips'](https://dev.to/pwd9000/series/19195)**.
 In the last part we spoke about hosting your **GitHub self hosted action runners** on **Codespaces**.

-Similarly to the last post, we will cover how you can also utilise your **GitHub Codespace** compute power, by running an **Azure Pipelines agent** inside of the Codespace at the same time.
+Similarly to the last post, we will cover how you can utilise your **GitHub Codespace** compute power, by running an **Azure Pipelines agent** inside of the Codespace at the same time.

 We will be using a custom **docker image** that will automatically provision a **self hosted Azure Pipelines agent** and register it against your Azure DevOps projects agent pool, at the same time as provisioning the **Codespace** as part of spinning up a development environment/workspace.